Sanka-47/Void-PROJECT/README.md

-a fully functional institute management system build using
+a fully functional institute management system build using java